February 16, 2023

 FINANCIAL ASSISTANCE

 There are a number of state and federal programs that provide financial assistance to families with children on the autism spectrum.
 These programs can help cover the cost of medical care, therapy services, educational expenses, and more.
 The Division of Services for People with Disabilities is a great resource for learning about available assistance.
-For example, they offer Medicaid and the Autism Waiver Program (AWP), both of which provide financial assistance to eligible individuals.
-Additionally, families may be able to access tuition vouchers through their local school district or other programs.

 GOVERNMENT AGENCIES